share

 Abdulmesih BarAbraham

-Abdulmesih BarAbraham is native of Midyat and migrated in the course of family reunification as a young teenager 1967 to Germany, where he completed his secondary education and high school.
-He has a Master of Science degree in Engineering from the University of Erlangen/Nürnberg., where he gained knowledge in Near Eastern history and languages (Syriac, Turkish and Arabic).
+Abdulmesih BarAbraham is a native of Midyat and migrated to Germany as a young teenager in 1967 as part of family reunification.
+There, he completed his secondary education and high school.
+He holds a Master of Science degree in Engineering from the University of Erlangen/Nürnberg, where he also gained knowledge in Near Eastern history and languages (Syriac, Turkish, and Arabic).

-From 1979 to 1983, he was the 1st state certified interpreter for modern Assyrian-Aramaic language to translate Asylum appeals at Germany’s Central Emigration Office in Zirndorf near Nürnberg; he translated more than 2,000 cases.
+From 1979 to 1983, he served as the first state-certified interpreter for modern Assyrian-Aramaic to translate asylum appeals at Germany’s Central Emigration Office in Zirndorf near Nürnberg; he translated more than 2,000 cases.

-In his professional career he worked for an international German Corporation in Munich, Germany and Santa Clara, California in different management positions.
+In his professional career, he worked for an international German corporation in Munich, Germany, and Santa Clara, California, in various management positions.

 As an independent researcher he has published numerous articles including book chapters in different languages on Assyrian related topics, such as the minority situation in the Middle East, genocide, migration, and diaspora.